Why Diversity Should Matter to You

 Explore Male/Female Diversity at Armstrong State University

-If available, the chart below will include the male to female percentage among Armstrong State University's faculty, as well as students.
+If available, the chart below will include the male to female percentage among Armstrong State University's undergraduate students.

 Below Average Geographic Diversity